ManuelVargas1251/Daily-Hyperlink-Color-Changer/README.md

 After it's found the current date, it will then find all elements with the 'a' hyperlink code and replace the default color with the one specified in the if statement.

+##How To Use
+save .js to project and paste what's below to the html file:

+    <script src="dailyhyperlinkcolorchanger.js"></script>
+Make sure you paste this code lower in the html page like the footer so that all the links will have already loaded.

 You can view a demo on my main site: [manuelvargas.me](manuelvargas.me)

 Or you can view my pen on [codepen.io](http://codepen.io/manuelvargas1251/pen/JGmZOL)